MicrosoftDocs/azure-stack-docs/azure-stack/user/migrate-azure-stack-to-aks-engine.md

 # Keyword: Kubernetes AKS Engine difference
 ---

-# Migrate workloads from AKS on Azure Stack Hub to AKS engine
+# Migrate workloads to AKS engine from AKS on Azure Stack Hub preview

 This article tells how to migrate existing workloads in the Azure Kubernetes Service (AKS) on Azure Stack Hub preview to AKS engine on Azure Stack Hub, and summarizes AKS feature differences.
 The AKS on Azure Stack Hub preview is being deprecated in favor of extending support for AKS engine.